EnigmaCurry/d.rymcg.tech/traefik/README.md

  * `TRAEFIK_ACME_CA_EMAIL` this is your personal/work email address, where you will receive notices from Let's Encrypt regarding your domains and related certificates or if theres some other problem with your account.
- * `TRAEFIK_DASHBOARD_AUTH` this is the htpasswd encoded username/password to
-   access the Traefik API and dashboard.
-If you ran `make config` this would be filled in for you, simply by answering the questions.
  * `TRAEFIK_ACME_DNS_CHALLENGE` set to `true` or `false` to use the ACME DNS-01 challenge type for requesting new certificates.
  * `TRAEFIK_ACME_TLS_CHALLENGE` set to `true` or `false` to use the